JR0ch17/S3Cruze/README.md

 # S3Cruze
 This tool is based off of the Sandcastle projet from @yasinS.
-It will look for bucket names using a word list and it can also try to upload a file to the identified buckets.
+Using a word list, it will enumerate buckets and list files (if allowed).
+You can also choose to try to upload a test file, or attempt to view a bucket's ACL, policy, CORS configuration, replication configuration and its website configuration.